Frequently Asked Questions

-- Master’s degree and BA graduates on south side of aisle (right as looking at stage)
+- Master’s degree and BA graduates on east side of aisle (right as looking at stage)

-- BBA, BM, BS and BSN graduates on North side of aisle (left as looking at stage)
+- BBA, BM, BS and BSN graduates on west side of aisle (left as looking at stage)

 Will a professional photographer take pictures as diplomas are distributed or will I be allowed to take pictures from in front of the stage?